La Union: Formation of La Union

-La Union was formed on March 2, 1850, and became the 34th province of the Philippines from Cebu-1565.
+La Union was officially established on 2 March 1850, through the unification of territories from the provinces of Ilocos Sur, Pangasinan, and the Cordillera, making it the 34th province of the Philippines.
 After Cebu became the first provincia in 1565, new provinces have been created by the Spaniards.
-Three main functions were considered so: political-civil administration, ecclesiastical governance and geographical considerations.
-For more than two and one-half centuries, the original llocos province remained intact until 1818 when it split into llocos Norte and Ilocos Sur.
+Three main functions were considered so: Political-Civil Administration, Ecclesiastical governance and Geographical considerations.
+For more than two and one-half centuries, the original Ilocos province remained intact until 1818 when it split into llocos Norte and Ilocos Sur.
 In 1846, Abra was created by Governor General Narciso Zaldua Claveria.